 As a companion to the special issue, the 2015 ISFM European Congress included a full-day symposium on non-surgical fertility control, at which journal authors presented on their respective topics to an audience of feline veterinarians, researchers, and advocates.
-As with the journal articles, these presentations can be viewed here at no cost

 For over 50 years, International Cat Care (formerly the Feline Advisory Bureau) has been raising the standard of treatment and care provided to cats through partnerships with international veterinary organizations, expert resources for cat owners, and work on behalf of unowned cats.
 We were honored when iCatCare, which is a member of ACC&D's Council of Stakeholders, invited ACC&D to serve as guest editor of this “state-of-the-art” special issue of JFMS